-Nights Of Unrest, Torched Cars, After Fatal Police Shooting In Nantes, France
+Nights Of Unrest, Torched Cars, After Fatal Shooting By Police In Nantes, France

-Angry demonstrators have taken to the streets in Nantes, France, some torching cars, shops and public buildings in protest of a police officer shooting dead a 22-year-old motorist at a checkpoint on Tuesday.
+Angry demonstrators have taken to the streets in Nantes, France, some torching cars, shops and public buildings to protest the fatal shooting of a 22-year-old motorist by a police officer at a checkpoint on Tuesday.

-Several people were detained and the rioting prompted the French Prime Minister to visit the northwestern city on Thursday and appeal for calm.
+Several people were detained and the rioting prompted the French prime minister to visit the northwestern city on Thursday and appeal for calm.

-On Friday, prosecutor Pierre Sennès announced at a press conference that the police officer has been charged with manslaughter.
+On Friday, prosecutor Pierre Sennès announced at a news conference that the police officer had been charged with manslaughter.

 The unnamed officer has been in police custody since Thursday.

-According to Sennès, he has changed his story about what happened on Tuesday.
-The officer initially claimed he fired his weapon because he perceived the motorist to be a threat and wanted to protect bystanders in the path of the vehicle.
+According to Sennès, the officer has changed his story about what happened on Tuesday.
+He initially claimed he fired his weapon because he perceived the motorist to be a threat and wanted to protect bystanders in the path of the vehicle.

 Several of the officers' colleagues had seemed to back up that account, saying the driver had been reversing at high speed, endangering at least two children playing behind the vehicle, reports Le Monde.